dtruchan-elb-dt/LLM-web-app/README.md

 # LLM-web-app
-LLM-powered web app for that allows user to ask questions about uploaded data
+LLM-powered web app that allows user to ask questions about uploaded data